New Jersey District Tournament

 However, I have judged PF more than anything else, and I am a firm believer that PF is designed for the public.
 Trying to run theory on me/your opponent to intentionally confuse me/them/us is NOT PF.
 In addition, this isn't LD.
 Using LD tactics that are not friendly to the public is not good debate.

 As I said before, I am a history teacher.
 Be accurate.
 Don't make things up.
-It won't help me pick you up.
+It's usually pretty obvious.

 Calling cards - In terms of evidence/intervening....
 I don't like to intervene in a round.
 I would much rather prefer you to be able to make things clear.
 However, I may call for cards if I have to at the end of a round.
 I generally don't want to do this.
 To me, having to call cards means that the round was messy and not really productive.